RPB Marketing | Content Marketing & Growth Marketing

 Just as a website owner is interested in knowing what we do on a website, other companies are also interested in obtaining this data.

-This type of information offers technology companies better insights related to the behavior of online users.
-There are many measures to have better protection online, but it is a very present threat on the Internet.
+This type of information provides technology companies with better insights into online user behavior.
+There are many measures to provide better online protection, but it remains a significant threat on the Internet.

 Also, the end of third-party cookies will disrupt:

-Ideally, only an IP manager and a URL can access your data.
+Ideally, only an IP manager and a URL should have access to your data.
 But, in reality, many agents are involved.
 Here are some of them:

 Historically,